 Speedify's Performance Enhancing Proxy (PEP)

-The Performance Enhancing Proxy (PEP) is a TCP acceleration technology that increases data transfer efficiency across wireless, long-range, or high-latency connections.
-Originally developed for satellite Internet links, it now enhances performance across bonded and mobile environments.
+The Performance Enhancing Proxy (PEP) is a TCP acceleration technology built into Speedify.
+It increases data transfer efficiency, especially on wireless, long-range, or high-latency connections.
+Originally developed for satellite internet links, PEP now improves performance across bonded and mobile environments as well.

-When client devices send TCP traffic through Speedify, PEP intercepts the data locally, re-packages it using Speedify’s optimized transport protocol, and then reassembles it as standard TCP on Speedify’s cloud servers.
-This process allows data to move more smoothly even when latency or packet loss would normally slow things down.
+When client devices send TCP internet traffic through Speedify, PEP intercepts the data locally, repackages it using Speedify's optimized transport protocol, and then reassembles it as standard TCP on Speedify's servers.
+This allows data to move more smoothly even when latency or packet loss would normally slow things down.

 How PEP Improves Performance

 PEP reduces the per-packet processing overhead that limits performance on smaller router CPUs.
-By aggregating TCP acknowledgments and transferring larger data blocks at once, Speedify achieves:
+By aggregating TCP acknowledgments and transferring larger data blocks at once, Speedify can achieve:

-• Higher peak throughput for downstream client traffic
+• Higher peak download and upload throughput for client internet traffic

 • Lower CPU utilization at equivalent speeds